dajuancancode/dajuancancode/README.md

 # Hello 👋🏽 👨🏽‍💻

 Hi, I'm DaJuan Harris a Computer Science Student at Florida International.
 I'm currently a Junior with an expected graduation date of December 2021.
 I am also the Director of Code for my university's UPE chapter.
 As a developer, I focus on mobile and web aplications.
-Although I am famillar with a lot of languages and frameworks, my go to languages is Javascript.
+Although I am famillar with a lot of languages and frameworks, my go to language is Javascript.

 📫 How to reach me:
  - I'm on Twitter at [dajauancancode](https://twitter.com/DaJuanCanCode)